What are Higher Technical Qualifications? (HTQs)

 - Although Higher Technical Qualifications are primarily designed for entry into skilled employment or those looking to retrain or upskill, you could also progress to further study and/or training.

 Where can I study a Higher Technical Qualification?

-- Higher Technical Qualifications are mostly taught in the classroom, in further education colleges, universities, or independent training providers.
+- Higher Technical Qualifications are mostly taught in the classroom, in further education colleges, universities, Institutes of Technology or independent training providers.

 - They don't usually involve industry placements, but you could learn practical skills in workshops or simulated work places.